ibm-cloud-docs/satellite/connector-faq.md

 ## What are the failover or disaster recovery expectations of agents and Connector?
 {: #conector-faq-dr}

 IBM manages the cloud side of the {{site.data.keyword.satelliteshort}} Connector service, which is distributed across {{site.data.keyword.cloud_notm}} multizone regions (MZRs), so agents automatically have redundancy across different resources in each zone.
-According to IBM Connector architecture guidance, deploy at least 3 agents per availability zone — for example, 3 VMware hosts if you're on VMware — to align with your cloud provider's availability zones.
+For your own agents, IBM recommends deploying a total of 3–6 agents distributed across the available availability zones in your infrastructure — not 3 agents per zone.
+For example, for a 3-AZ environment, run 3 agents (one per AZ) or 6 agents (two per AZ).
+This ensures that a single AZ outage does not interrupt all traffic.

 ## How do I measure and monitor connections that are using Satellite Connector?
 {: #conector-faq-connections}